ravichoudhary33/demo-chatbot/README.md

  ```
 4. Open jupter notebook at `0.0.0.0:8888` in the browser, enter while asking for password since password is empty and run the `vec_store_util.ipynb` notebook to create collection, you can see the running container and exposed ports by using `docker ps`

- 5. Open gradio app at `localhost:7860` in your browser to interact with the open
+ 5. Open gradio app at `localhost:7860` in your browser to interact with the app